Python – Exception Handling

-An exception is an error that occurs at the runtime of any python program.
-When any runtime error occurs program stop executing the rest of the program and flash error message.
+Python Exception Handling – An exception is an error that occurs at the runtime of any python program.
+When any runtime error occurs program stops executing the rest of the program and flashes an error message.

 Syntax error can be detected by the compilers or interpreter but logical error and exception errors can not be detected by the compilers.

-Python provides methods to handle such situation and that is called exception handling.
+Python provides methods to handle such situations and that is called exception handling.
 The syntax of exception handling in python is as follows

 try: code 1 exception: code 2 else: code3 finally: code4

 code1: This is the code that may produce an error at runtime code 2: This code will execute when code1 will produce an error at runtime code 3: This code will execute when code1 execute and does not produce any error at runtime code 4: This code will execute all the time, whether code produces an error at runtime or not but this code will run always

 A sample code that is written using try exception

 a = 10 b = int(input("Enter any number ")) try: c = a/b except: print('Cannot divide NUMBER by STRING')